 Should sperm whales arrive during hauling operations, the vessels are encouraged to cease hauling, tie off the longline with a buoy, and move on.
 The vessel may only retrieve the tied-off line once the sperm whales are no longer near the line.

-Observers

-Each vessel participating in the fishery shall have at least one scientific observer on board throughout all fishing activities within the fishing period.
-The observer shall have a target of observing 25% of hooks hauled per line over the duration of the fishing deployment.

 Review